Daryle Lamonica: Oakland Raiders

 Lamonica was consistent once again in 1969 (the last for the AFL and first for John Madden as coach).
 He had career highs with 221 completions, 426 attempts, 3,302 yards, 34 touchdowns, and 25 interceptions.
 He had 235.9 yards per game.
 The Raiders went 12–1–1, winning the Western Division once again.
 On October 19, against the Buffalo Bills, Lamonica set a new record with six touchdown passes in the first half, a record that has been matched only once, by Aaron Rodgers against the Chicago Bears on November 9, 2014.
 Lamonica's team went to the playoffs once again, which had been expanded to four teams for the final year of the AFL.
 In the divisional playoff game versus overmatched Houston, he threw 13-of-17 for 276 yards with six touchdowns and one interception for a 56–7 victory.
 In the AFL Championship Game (the last game between two AFL teams), facing the Chiefs in Oakland, Lamonica threw 15-of-39 for 167 yards and three interceptions as the Chiefs won, 17–7, to advance to Super Bowl IV.
 Lamonica was given the American Football League Most Valuable Player Award for the season by United Press International and The Sporting News, with Joe Namath being named Most Valuable Player by the Associated Press.
-It was in Oakland that Lamonica's affinity for - and talent in - in long passes earned him the nickname "the Mad Bomber".
+It was in Oakland that Lamonica's affinity for - and talent in - long passes earned him the nickname "the Mad Bomber".

 Lamonica regressed a bit for 1970, throwing 179-of-356 for 2,516 yards with 22 touchdowns and fifteen interceptions as the team went 8–4–2.
 The team was aided by the fourth quarter heroics of George Blanda, who came off the bench for Lamonica in five straight games (games six to ten) in the fourth quarter, helping them win four games and tie once.
-The team snuck through into the NFL playoffs, edging out Kansas City for the newly-installed AFC West division title.
+The team snuck through into the NFL playoffs, edging out Kansas City for the newly installed AFC West division title.
 In their divisional playoff, Lamonica went 8-of-16 for 187 yards and two touchdowns as the Raiders prevailed, 21–14, over the Miami Dolphins in Oakland.
 In the AFC Championship Game against the Baltimore Colts, Lamonica went 1-of-4 for six yards before a hit by Bubba Smith resulted in him being taken out for Blanda as the Raiders were beaten, 27–17.